index contact © 2025

 Give me feedback

-• I prefer it more immediately than in retrospect to completing a task.
+• I prefer it more immediately.

 • I would rather hear an honest critique than hollow praise.